cmmorrow/sci-analysis/README.md

 H0: Data is normally distributed
 ```

-You should probably note that numpy was only imported for the purpose of the above example.
-Sci_analysis uses numpy internally, so it isn't necessary to import it unless you want to explicitly use it.
-Sci_analysis can work with regular python sequences as in the following:
+You should probably note that numpy was only imported for the purpose of the above example. sci-analysis uses numpy internally, so it isn't necessary to import it unless you want to explicitly use it. sci-analysis can work with regular python sequences as in the following:

 ```python
 In[6]: a.clean([6, 9, 12, 15])